MDSDLab/LectureMaterials/lab2-xtend-en/README.md

 0. In this lab you have to develop the application from the previous lab further.
 1. Solve the [Xtend](https://eclipse.dev/Xtext/documentation/103_domainmodelnextsteps.html) tutorial!
 2. Solve the tasks listed below, while also taking the extensions assigned to you into account!
-4. Before submission, check whether the `compile.bat` command in **webtest.dsl.parent** runs successfully.
-All projects must compile without any errors.
+4. Before submission, check whether all projects compile without any errors, even if you check them out cleanly from the git repo.
 5. Add the **hw2** git tag to your last commit!

 ## Goal of the lab